WizzVard/yolo-mask-detection/README.md

 ## Usage

 1. Start the Docker container with the FastAPI application.
-2. Access the Gradio interface through the provided URL.
+2. Run interface.py to access the Gradio interface through the provided URL.
 3. Upload an image via the Gradio interface.
-4. View the detected objects in the output window.
+4. View the detected masks in the output window and the number of detected classes.

 ---

-Object Detection With YOLO v8 is crafted to deliver precise object detection results by leveraging the powerful YOLOv8 model, all within a user-friendly and highly efficient environment.
+Mask Detection is designed to deliver precise mask detection results by leveraging the powerful, finetuned YOLOv8n model, all within a user-friendly and highly efficient environment.